 This 'Boxador' came to us with a partial amputated tail-raw at the time and freshly injured.
 We have no idea who did this to him but it has healed now.
 He was also sick with kennel cough, had a bad case of worms.
 We have dealt with all the medical and now shiney, healthy and very happy.
 He is a silly heart who is ball obsessive.
 He will fetch and bring the ball to you and spit it out for another throw.
 His mouth is very soft and easy to take things from him.
 He eats like a Hoover and is not pickey about anything that looks like food.
 He can get the zoomies and does figure eights when happy!
-He had been good with the small dogs here and we are testing with larger dogs and cats.
 He loves walks, car rides, hiking, snow, water, adventures.
 He will bark if something goes bump in the night.
 He is crate trained and knows how to use a doggy door.
 He loves with his whole heart and completely loves attention.

-An experienced big dog owner is recommeded.
-Toddlers will be accidently knocked down by Spinner so we believe older children are best.
-If interested in meeting Spinner, please fill out an on line application at: thedogspot.rescuegroups.org and then e-mail us for a meet and greet appointment this Saturday! firstname.lastname@example.org.
+An experienced big dog owner is required.
+No children.
+If interested in meeting Spinner, please fill out an on line application at: thedogspot.rescuegroups.org and then e-mail us for a meet and greet appointment this Saturday! email@example.com.
 Big baby boy is waiting to meet you.

 Note: This is a large strong dog so applicants should be physcially active and able.